 The Mason Jar Farm School

-Be part of our third circle of young farmers at The Mason Jar Farm!
+Be part of our fourth circle of young farmers at The Mason Jar Farm!

 In the summer of 2013, we had the pleasure of meeting Jenni Lee Sample at a local farmer’s market in Maple Valley, WA.
 Our first experience with her was of her kindness towards our young children and her deep interest in sharing her delicious farm veggies with us.
 Watching young children delight in the taste of kale chips was exciting and got us thinking, a lot, about the importance of providing healthy, organic food as part of all of our programs and classes.
 It also renewed and supported our passion for the nurturing arts – working the soil, baking bread, canning goods for winter, and caring for animals.
 All of these play a very important role in early childhood – authentic experiences for young children, and opportunities for them to be part of a productive, vibrant community.